near/near-cli-rs/docs/GUIDE.en.md

 ##### deposit-and-stake - Delegate NEAR tokens to a validator's staking pool

-To delegate your NEAR tokens to a staking pool to support a validator and gain staking rewards, deposit NEAR tokens and stake with a selected staking pool, you may use the following command (note that you need to use your own account id, adjust the amount of NEAR tokens to deposit and stake, choose the staking pool account id, and use the appropriate network):
+To delegate your NEAR tokens to a staking pool to support a validator and gain staking rewards, deposit NEAR tokens and stake with a selected staking pool, you may use the following command (note that you need to use your own account id, adjust the amount of NEAR tokens to deposit and stake, and choose the staking pool account id):
 ```txt
 near staking \
     delegation volodymyr.testnet \